DallasNovakowski/DallasNovakowski/content/community-market-research-consulting/_index.md

 draft: false
 date: false
 lastmod: false
-description: "Socia is a community-focused market research consultancy based in Vancouver, Canada, helping organizations make meaningful, data-driven decisions."
+description: "Socia is a community-focused behavioural research and strategy consultancy based in Vancouver, Canada, helping organizations make meaningful, data-driven decisions."
 subtitle: "Stronger Communities Through Better Decisions"
 tags: ["consulting", "research", "strategy", "socia"]
 toc: false
 image: null
 ---

-Socia is a North Vancouver-based community market research consultancy and contractor that partners with nonprofits, businesses, and public organizations across British Columbia and Canada.
-Through Socia, my approach is unique in its emphasis in making research and strategy tools and processes freely available to the public, using the best practices of open science to increase the accessibility and robustness of cutting-edge research and strategic practices.
+Socia is a North Vancouver-based community-focused behavioural research and strategy consultancy that blends the rigor of market research, the insight of behavioral science, and the collaboration of participatory design to help organizations make ethical, effective, and transparent decisions.